 Hale, William (1797–1870)

-English inventor who developed the technique of spin
+William Hale was an English inventor who developed the technique of spin

 stabilization.
 Even following William Congreve's

 work, the accuracy of rockets was not much improved.
 The devastating nature

 of war rockets was not their accuracy or power, but their numbers.
 During

 a typical siege, thousands of them might be fired at the enemy.
 All over

 the world, rocket researchers experimented with ways to improve accuracy.